micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/udp_echo/index.md

 hello micro-ROS!
 hello micro-ROS!
 ```
-When you write something on the UDP client, it should receive the same message and on NuttX it should appear the next output:
+When you write something in the UDP client, it should receive the same message and the next output should appear in NuttX:

 ```bash
 server: 0.
 Received 17 bytes from 192.168.1.132:53394